-Young girls in the target cohort for the HPV schools based programme and those who have yet to complete their course of childhood injections.
+Young girls and boys in the target cohort for the HPV schools based programme and those who have yet to complete their course of childhood injections.
 If school colleagues, parents/guardians or young people have any questions please contact us direct.

 Services we do not offer

 - Advice on travel vaccines

 - Appointments and queries for infant immunisations: Contact The Child Health Department direct, telephone 01785 221151 Choose option 1.

 When attending a clinic appointment please bring your appointment letter and your child's health record book (red book) to enable staff to record any immunisations given.